cecil-41/client/README.md

 - Is a JS feature that allows you extract multiple pieces of data from an array and assign them to their variables.
 - Improves code readability
 - We do not use'props.' anymore when using props distructering.
-- We take them on the function and user curly brackets to list the props.
+- We take them on the function and use curly brackets to list the props.

-## UseState() Hooks
+## 1. UseState() Hooks
-- Usestate hook is a function
+- Usestate hook is a function feature in React that allows you to add state management to functional components.
 - It returns an array of two entries.
 - This is how we import the useState hook:
     `import React,{useState} from 'react'`
+- A function that allows you to update the state value.

 ## Hooks
-- Hooks can only be calle at the top level, therefore not inside a loop etc.
+- Hooks can only be called at the top level, therefore not inside a loop etc.
 - Hooks can only be called inside a react function.

 ## Conditional rendering